 I am an Associate Professor in the Mathematics Department at Humboldt State University .
 My research interests are noncommutative algebras arising in noncommutative algebraic geometry, topology and physics.
 Andrew Conner and I have recently studied the Koszul property for cohomology algebras of analogues of the pure braid group.
 I am also currently interested in graded Hopf algebras, and Nichols algebras.
-On my recent sabbatical (Fall 2012), I worked with the algebra group at Wake Forest University on maximal Cohen-Macaulay modules and Calabi-Yau algebras.
+On my last sabbatical (Fall 2012), I worked with the algebra group at Wake Forest University on maximal Cohen-Macaulay modules and Calabi-Yau algebras.

 In the lower division I usually teach courses in calculus and linear algebra.
 In the upper division, I teach abstract algebra and number theory.
 I also like to run seminar courses for advanced mathematics students.
 Some of the most recent topics have included: Groebner bases, Lie algebras, algebraic geometry, algebraic number theory, algebraic topology, and representation theory of finite groups.